Home

 The $322 million in spending is the third highest level of invesment -- behind $416 million in 2007 and $367 million in 2008 -- but well above a low of $29 million in 2001.

-"This is a remarkable turnaround for the mining industry, which shows continued steady growth from the lows of the 1990s," said Minister of State for Mining Randy Hawes.
+, which shows continued steady growth from the lows of the 1990s," said Minister of State for Mining Randy Hawes.

 Mineral exploration spending covers all the work that goes into locating and establishing a mineral body that can be turned into a mine.